jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 ## Get SSH keys, AWS keys, etc

-Get the ycharts key from someone and move it to `~/.ssh/` so you can connect to our server machines.
+1. Get the ycharts keys from someone and move it to `~/.ssh/` so you can connect to our server machines.
 You will be getting the `.pem` key.

-Also ask someone to set up an AWS user for you for the project and send you your access and secret keys.
+2. Also ask your manager to set up an AWS user for you for the project and send you your access and secret keys.
+You will need 2 factor authentication on your cell phone so go ahead and download it. ([iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US))

 Initialize your ssh key
 ```